tensorflow/community/rfcs/20201121-keras-model-fit-ps.md

     # take any arg.
     return self.x(*args, **kwargs)
 ```

+Pros:
+* If `dataset` has a different intepretation, for example it takes an argument instead of none, we get a adapting layer with a `DatasetFactory`.

+Cons:
+* This requires users to use an additional symbol.

 The following discussion is tentatively based on option 1, where a simple callable is taken.